A Geometric Theory of Surface Elasticity and Anelasticity

-which defines the \textit{shape operator} $\mathbf{S} = \mathbf{G}^\sharp \mathbf{K}$ (not to be confused with the second Piola-Kirchhoff stress).
+which defines the \textit{shape operator} $\mathbf{S} = \mathbf{G}^\sharp \mathbf{K}$ (not to be confused with the second Piola--Kirchhoff stress).
 The second fundamental form is then given by

-The shorthand notation $\mathbf{K} = \nabla^{\mathbf{G}} \mathbf{e}_n$ is sometimes used in the literature, but it must be interpreted with care: it only captures the \textit{restriction of the covariant derivative to tangential directions}, and it refers to the identification
+In this light, the shorthand notation $\mathbf{K} = \nabla^{\mathbf{G}} \mathbf{e}_n$, which is sometimes used in the literature, must be understood as purely symbolic: it refers only to the \textit{restriction of the covariant derivative to tangential directions} and to the identification

-under the understanding that the right-hand side is a one-form on $T_X\SurE$ and the pairing is with tangent vectors only.
-This identification is purely symbolic unless such restriction is made explicit. \end{remark}
+where the right-hand side is interpreted as a one-form on $T_X\SurE$ and the pairing is with tangent vectors only.
+Without this restriction, the notation $\nabla^{\mathbf{G}} \mathbf{e}_n$ has no intrinsic meaning. \end{remark}

 Using \eqref{Gauss-formula}, one obtains

 Because $\nabla^{\mathbf{G}}$ and $\nabla^{\bar{\mathbf{G}}}$ are torsion-free one has $\nabla^{\mathbf{G}}_{\mathbf{X}}\mathbf{Y}-\nabla^{\mathbf{G}}_{\mathbf{Y}}\mathbf{X}=[\mathbf{X},\mathbf{Y}]=\iSpf [\bar{\mathbf{X}},\bar{\mathbf{Y}}]$ and $\nabla^{\bar{\mathbf{G}}}_{\bar{\mathbf{X}}}\bar{\mathbf{Y}}-\nabla^{\bar{\mathbf{G}}}_{\bar{\mathbf{X}}}\bar{\mathbf{Y}}=[\bar{\mathbf{X}},\bar{\mathbf{Y}}]$.
 Therefore, $\mathbf{K}(\mathbf{Y}, \mathbf{X}) = \mathbf{K}(\mathbf{X}, \mathbf{Y})$, i.e., the second fundamental form $\mathbf{K}:T\SurE \times T\SurE \to\mathbb{R}$ is a symmetric bilinear form.